h2non/jshashes/README.md

 ## Changelog

+* `1.0.4`
+  - Fix CLI script call error when use it from Bash
+  - Added CLI usage example
 * `1.0.3`
   - Important bugfixes to UTF-8 encoding (broken in 1.0.2) and the RIPEMD-160 hash (broken in 1.0.1). (gh #6)
   - New test suite for hashes, CRC32, and hmac; run with 'npm test' in node.